tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Name: [bdqffdq:Specification](https://rs.tdwg.org/bdqffdq/terms/Specification)
 - Preferred Label: Specification
-- Definition: A specific statement about how to evaluate a data quality need.
+- Definition: A specific statement about how to evaluate a DataQualityNeed.
 - SubClass Of: FundamentalConcept; SolutionsConcept
-- Comments: A Specification is a technical desription of an assertion test.
+- Comments: A Specification is a technical description of an Assertion test.
 A Specification is expected to have the following properies:  (1) Expected Response, (2) Authorities and Parameters.
 - View in: [term-list](../list/bdqffdq/index.md#Specification)

 ********************